Apple to host (rumored) iPhone 15 event Sept. 12

 The iPhone 15 and iPhone 15 Plus are also expected to get the A16 chip from the iPhone 14 Pro line, while the iPhone 15 Pro and iPhone 15 Pro Max will presumably come with a more powerful A17 chip.

-The biggest changes to the phones, however, is expected to be the inclusion of a USB C charging port.
-Apple was forced to change over from Lightning cables to USB C due to new European Union regulations seeking to cut down on the amount of cables and chargers people need for their electronics.
+The biggest changes to the phones, however, is expected to be the inclusion of a USB-C charging port.
+Apple was forced to change over from Lightning cables to USB-C due to new European Union regulations seeking to cut down on the amount of cables and chargers people need for their electronics.

 Apple is in the midst of an iPhone sales slump, as consumers around the world hold off on purchasing electronics ranging from smartphones and tablets to laptops and desktops following pandemic-driven purchasing.
 The latest round of iPhone improvements is seen as a chance for Apple to snap the slowdown and drive sales higher.

 On the Apple Watch front, you can expect Apple to debut a new Apple Watch Series 9, as well as an updated version of its Apple Watch Ultra.
-The watches, Gurman says, will also come with new, more powerful S9 processor.
+The watches, Gurman says, will also come with a new, more powerful S9 processor.

 Yahoo Finance will be at Apple's event live.